EARN YOUR FITNESS SAFETY "MANAGER" CERTIFICATION

 1. What steps are involved to earn the certification?

-First, the candidate proposes a risk management project that he/she would like to develop – a risk management project that will benefit the candidate’s fitness facility and/or program.
+First, the candidate proposes a legal/risk management project that he/she would like to develop – a project that will benefit the candidate’s fitness facility/program or the services/educational programs the candidate provides.
 Upon approval, the guidelines and timeframe for preparation of the written portion of the exam will be provided to the candidate.
 After the written project is submitted, it is then evaluated on a pass/fail basis.
 If a fail grade is given, the candidate will have a second chance to revise the written project and re-submit.
 If a pass grade is given, a date for the oral examination is set.
-The oral exam (candidate answers questions regarding his/her risk management project) will be conducted via Zoom and will last about 30-45 minutes.
+The oral exam (candidates answers questions regarding their legal/risk management project) will be conducted via Zoom and will last about 30-45 minutes.
 Upon successful completion of the oral exam, the candidate will be awarded the certification from the Fitness Law Academy.

 2. Is this certification accredited?